A Synthetic Approach to Markov Kernels

 arXiv:1908.07021

 Stochastic functions form a category with copy and discard.
-Whether a function is deterministic or stochastic is detected by whether it commutes with copying.
+Copying detects whether a function is deterministic or stochastic.

 What's a Markov category